-medical rooms:
+medical rooms;

-- .2 navigation lights, lights of "Vessel not under command" signal and other lights required by Part III "Signal Means" of the RS Rules/E; - .3 internal communication means and general alarm signals; - .4 radio equipment and navigational equipment according to the requirements of Part IV "Radio Equipment" and Part V "Navigational Equipment" of the RS Rules/E where the emergency source of power is a diesel generator; - .5 fire detection and alarm systems; - .6 daylight signalling lamps, sound signal means (whistles, gongs, etc.), manual calling and other signals required under emergency conditions; - .7 machinery and devices mentioned under 3.2.1.2, 3.4.7, 3.7.3.2.1 and 3.9.2, Part VI "Fire Protection": - .8 electric drives of watertight doors with their indicators and alarms; - .9 electric drives of devices holding fire doors; - .10 electric drive of the launching appliance for the lifeboat specified in 6.20.4.7, Part II "Life-Saving Appliances" of the RS Rules/E. - .11 other systems, the operation of which would be found necessary by the Register to ensure the safety of the ship and the persons on board.
+- .2 navigation lights, lights of "Vessel not under command" signal and other lights required by Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships; - .3 internal communication means and general alarm signals; - .4 radio equipment and navigational equipment according to the requirements of Part IV "Radio Equipment" and Part V "Navigational Equipment" of the Rules for the Equipment of Sea-Going Ships where the emergency source of power is a diesel generator; - .5 fire detection and alarm systems; - .6 daylight signalling lamps, sound signal means (whistles, gongs, etc.), manual calling and other signals required under emergency conditions; - .7 machinery and devices mentioned under 3.2.1.2, 3.4.7, 3.7.3.2.1 and 3.9.2, Part VI "Fire Protection": - .8 electric drives of watertight doors with their indicators and alarms; - .9 electric drives of devices holding fire doors; - .10 electric drive of the launching appliance for the lifeboat specified in 6.20.4.7, Part II "Life-Saving Appliances" of the Rules for the Equipment of Sea-Going Ships. - .11 other systems, the operation of which would be found necessary by the Register to ensure the safety of the ship and the persons on board.